prameshbajra/prameshbajra.github.io/_posts/2017-01-31-python39-latest-features.md

 Fingers crossed for Python 3.10 now.
 <hr>
 <br>
-**As usual, free to drop a message if you want to get in touch.
+**As usual, feel free to drop a message if you want to get in touch.
 I am always ready to talk tech.**